geek-cookbook/geek-cookbook/manuscript/recipes/piwik.md

 ### Limitation of docker-swarm

-The docker-swarm load-balancer is a problem for deploying piwik, since it rewrites the source address of every incoming packet to whichever docker node received the packet into the swarm.
+The docker-swarm load-balancer is a problem for deploying Matomo, since it rewrites the source address of every incoming packet to whichever docker node received the packet into the swarm.
 Which is a PITA for analytics, since the original source IP of the request is obscured.

-The issue is tracked at #[25526](https://github.com/moby/moby/issues/25526), and there is a workaround, but it requires running the piwik "app" container on **every** swarm node...
+The issue is tracked at #[25526](https://github.com/moby/moby/issues/25526), and there is a workaround, but it requires running the Matomo "app" container on **every** swarm node...

 ### Prepare environment

-Create piwik.env, and populate with the following variables
+Create Matomo.env, and populate with the following variables

 ```
-MYSQL_ROOT_PASSWORD=set-me-and-use-me-when-setting-up-piwik
+MYSQL_ROOT_PASSWORD=set-me-and-use-me-when-setting-up-Matomo
 ```

 ### Setup docker swarm